Cleveland, Ohio HVAC Trade Schools & Certification

 Accredited HVAC Programs in Cleveland, OH

 Another option for prospective HVAC professionals is to complete a formal certificate or degree program.
-Prior to enrolling in a school, it is essential to determine if a school is accredited and by which organization.
-Accreditation is a process by which an independent agency evaluates the quality of the program, including both the curriculum and the instructors.
+Before enrolling in a school, it is essential to determine if a school is accredited and by which organization.
+Accreditation is a process by which an independent agency evaluates the program’s quality, including both the curriculum and the instructors.

-Two organizations evaluate and provide accreditation to HVAC programs: HVAC Excellence, which has awarded accreditation to the University of Northwestern Ohio, located in Lima, and the Partnership for Air-Conditioning, Heating, Refrigeration Accreditation (PAHRA), which has accredited eight programs in Ohio.
+Two organizations evaluate and accredit HVAC programs: HVAC Excellence, which has awarded accreditation to the University of Northwestern Ohio, located in Lima, and the Partnership for Air-Conditioning, Heating, Refrigeration Accreditation (PAHRA), which has accredited eight programs in Ohio.

 Here are several accredited HVAC programs in Cleveland and beyond: